 I believe that it is every citizen’s obligation to try to make the world a better place in ways both large and small.
-To that end, I have held important leadership roles in two large and complex international organizations, and am a very active conservation volunteer in our local national parks here in Virginia.
+To that end, I have taken on leadership roles in three complex international organizations, and am a very active conservation volunteer in our local national parks here in Virginia.

 Romanian-American Foundation (Since 2011)

 The mission of the Romanian-American Foundation is to strengthen and promote conditions for a sustainable market economy and a democratic society that provides access to opportunity for all segments of Romanian society.
 We envision a more prosperous, engaged and entrepreneurial society, where people think more innovatively and act more responsibly.
 The Foundation’s grant making focuses on community development, entrepreneurship and innovation, rural development, and civic engagement.
 Annual giving by the Foundation hovers around $5 million per year, making it the largest private foundation in Romania.
 I have been a trustee of the Foundation since 2011 and since 2013 have been chair of the board’s Strategy and Program Committee, helping to oversee almost $4 million in annual grant-making.

 International Society for the Scholarship of Teaching and Learning (2017-2020)

 ISSOTL serves faculty members, staff, and students who care about teaching and learning as serious intellectual work.
 Through building intellectual and collaborative infrastructure, the Society supports the associational life that fosters scholarly work about teaching and learning.
 From 2017-2020 I served on the society’s presidential team, including being the organization’s president during the 2018-19 academic year.